 There is so much to benefit from doing full-body workouts with regularity.
 A full-body workout routine is a combination of all the functional movements based on real-world situational biomechanics.
 Functional movements usually involve gross motor movement involving the core musculature, which refers to the muscles of the abdomen and spine, such as segmental stabilizers.

 Calisthenics or bodyweight training relies on functional exercises and owing to this reason it is considered to help increase functional strength.
-Let’s take a look at pull-ups, squats, burpees, and pushups – these are all movements useful in real-life situations.
-They tone the muscles, enhance vascularity, cultivate power and strength, and help burn energy etc.
+Let’s take a look at pull-ups, squats, burpees, and pushups – these are all complex movements useful in real-life situations.
+They tone the muscles, enhance vascularity, cultivate power and strength, and help burn energy, etc.

 However, all these exercises have other purposes too besides what I’ve mentioned in the preceding paragraph.
 Therefore, working out your entire body in a single workout session can:

 - Increases the capacity of transporting oxygen throughout the entire body.
 The body will be able to recover faster and endure more workload,

 - Enhances stamina and muscular endurance.
 Putting it in practice, you will be able to do more repetitions before hitting failure and fatigue,

 - Burns calories which can lead to loss of excess body fat,

 - Preserves if not improve overall fitness.
 I have noticed that by doing full-body calisthenics routines I could still swim or run exceptionally even when I had been taking a long break from these activities,

 - Shreds the muscles by first reducing the body fat and then by their direct training through compound strength exercises like pull-ups, and all this is occurring at the same time.